wojciechszmelczerczyk/nest-auth-api/README.md

 ### Sign up

 User sign up with email and password credentials.
 Server validate if credentials match requirements.
-Email has to be email, password has to be in 6-20 characters range.<br/>
+Email has to be email, password has to be in 6-20 characters range.
-If email has proper syntax, server logic check if user with provided email already exists.<br/>
+If email has proper syntax, server logic check if user with provided email already exists.
 If not user object is returned from the server.
 User is redirected to sign in page.